trapd00r/LS_COLORS/README.markdown

 with capabilities of displaying 256 colors.

 As of this writing, around 300 different filetypes/extensions is supported.
 That's indeed a lot of extensions, but there's a lot more!
-Therefore I need your help.
+Your help is greatly appreciated.

-Fork this project on github, add the extensions you are missing, and send me a pull request.
+Fork this project on github, add the extensions you are missing, and send a pull request.

+Some guidelines:

 For files that usually ends up next to each other, like html, css and js, try to pick colors that fits in nicely together.
 Filetypes with multiple